chenxingqiang/jax-ml/doc/modules/ensemble.rst

 .. topic:: :class:`GradientBoostingClassifier` vs :class:`HistGradientBoostingClassifier`

-  Scikit-learn provides two implementations of gradient-boosted trees:
+  Jax-learn provides two implementations of gradient-boosted trees:
   :class:`HistGradientBoostingClassifier` vs
   :class:`GradientBoostingClassifier` for classification, and the corresponding classes for regression.
 The former can be **orders of